timaali/TimaAli-Website/README.md

  ## **COPYRIGHT AND LICENSE INFORMATION:**
  This project is licensed using the MIT lincense.
- To view the license click
+ You can checkout the full license [here](https://github.com/timaali/TimaAli-Website/blob/master/LICENSE.md)